arbor-sim/arbor/doc/cable_cell.rst

     * range parameters: the value of range parameters is defined for each instance of the mechanism on a cell.
-For density mechanisms, this means one value for each compartment on which it is present. value per instance.
+For density mechanisms, this means one value for each compartment on which it is present.

-    The method for setting a paremeter varies depending on its type.
+    The method for setting a parameter depends on its type.
     If global parameters change, we are effectively defining a new type of mechanism, so global parameter information is encoded in the name.